As Senior Vice President of Consulting, Mike Threlfall talks about the role consultants can play in reducing risks and taking on the forces of change.

 For public sector, digital government services are leading the way.
 But, without doubt, the long period of austerity has held back developments.
 The paradox here is that digital transformation is a survival imperative for both local government services and the NHS in their current form.
 An aging and growing population and continued austerity require solutions to drive lower costs, while retaining citizen intimacy.
 However, it remains to be seen if investments and funding models will appear in the near term to enable the necessary large-scale changes required.

-The plethora of newly established positions, such as digital directors, heads of digital and other associated roles are evidence that, whilst this wave is still immature, traction is rapidly growing; with ecosystems of partners evolving to drive proof-of-concept developments running alongside more traditional and business as usual technical environments.
+The plethora of newly established positions, such as digital directors, heads of digital and other associated roles are evidence that, while this wave is still immature, traction is rapidly growing; with ecosystems of partners evolving to drive proof-of-concept developments running alongside more traditional and business-as-usual technical environments.

 So, digital maturity levels vary significantly across sectors and individual companies, but the rate of change and digital transformation across all sectors is ramping up massively.
 The difference is really just a matter of their starting point and target business outcomes.
 However, the magnitude and speed of digital transformation is also heavily intertwined with factors, such as investment appetite and economic uncertainty.